nickwhimsy/eenick.github.io/index.md

 <br>

 I’m **Nicholas Chavez**, an Electrical Engineer focused on Power Systems and Power Electronics.
+I also have an interest in FPGAs, Embedded Systems, and High Frequency PCB Design.

 <br><br>